iffy/generalconference/data/eng/1983-04/018-a-call-to-the-priesthood-feed-my-sheep/text.md

-# A Call to the Priesthood: “Feed My Sheep”
+# A Call to the Priesthood:“Feed My Sheep”

 My beloved brethren: This is a glorious sight!
 How we appreciate the service you so willingly give to the Lord.
 We know God will bless you for it.